In 2020, Meadows registered to vote at N.C. mobile home that he reportedly never lived in

 “With all due respect to Director Wray, he has a hard time finding emails in his own FBI, let alone figuring out whether there’s any kind of voter fraud,” Meadows said.
 “Perhaps he needs to get involved on the ground and then he would change his testimony on Capitol Hill.”

 After the election, Meadows continued pushing the false narrative of widespread voter fraud.
-He sent emails to the then-acting attorney general Jeffrey Rosen in the waning weeks of Trump’s presidency as part of a campaign to strong-arm the Justice Department into investigating the false claims of widespread fraud.
+He sent emails to the acting attorney general, Jeffrey Rosen, in the waning weeks of Trump’s presidency as part of a campaign to strong-arm the Justice Department into investigating the false claims of widespread fraud.

-“He was trying to please the president,” said Pillsbury of Meadows.
+“He was trying to please the president,” Pillsbury said of Meadows.
 “He was living and breathing to serve Trump.”